shartoo/luna16_multi_size_3dcnn/README.md

 ## 1 process step

-First run `data_prepare.py` to extract cubic from raw CT files.
+First run `data_prepare.py` to extract cubic(both real nodule and fake ones) from raw CT files.
+This may take hours and the output of this step is

++ cubic_npy
++ cubic_normalization_npy
++ cubic_normalization_test

+the total size of those file is around  100GB,please leave enough disk.

-Then run `main.py` to train model,inference step will be ran as follow.
+Then run `main.py` to train model,inference step will be ran as follow,this step is rather slow cause of huge number of data.